Paternity and Child Support FAQs

 Can I get support if we share custody but he's not on the birth certificate?

 Kristy's Question: My son's father and I are separated and he is not on my son's birth certificate.
 He takes him three nights a week.
 There is no court order put in place, that's just his choice.
 So basically he has him half the time.
-He doesn't pay any kind of support and he doesn't think he should.
+He doesn't pay any kind of child support and he doesn't think he should.
 If he has him half time is he still financially responsible?

 Brette's Answer: It sounds like having things organized into a court order would make everything clearer for everyone.
 Yes, you would still be entitled to support for your child - the schedule you describe is not 50/50 and even if it were, child support could still be possible, depending on your state laws.
 Get an attorney if you can afford one.